SIDN/entrada2/README.md

 - Removed Hadoop support
 - Improved support for s3 object storage
-- Automaticly create required resources (s3 bucks and messaging queues)
+- Automaticly create required resources (s3 bucket and messaging queues)
 - Added support for Kubernetes
 - Added support for Apache Iceberg table format
 - The dns_qname column only contains the labels preceding the domainname
-- Rows are now sorted by domainname for more efficient compression
+- Rows are sorted by domainname for more efficient compression
-- Default column compression changed to gzip, was Snappy
+- Default column compression changed to ZSTD, was Snappy
 - Use small Parquet max dictionary size, to prevent domainname column using dict
-- Use bloomfilter for domainname column, performance boost when filtering on domainname
+- Bloomfilter for domainname column, performance boost when filtering on domainname
-- Renamed table columns to indicate protocol
+- Renamed table columns to indicate protocol source
 - Removed unused columns
-- No longer required to coinfgure name server, container can handle any pcap
+- Name servers are no nonger linked to specific ENTRADA2 container, container can handle any pcap
-- No longer storing state between pcaps, might cause some unmatched packets
+- No longer saving state between pcaps, might cause some unmatched packets
-- Added event based workflow, started after uploading pcap to s3
+- Added s3 event based workflow
-- Added API to control containers, e.g. start/stop processing
+- Added API to control containers, e.g. status/start/stop

 The following deployment modes are supported: